rokopi-byte/TFSagemakerDetection/README.md

 * inference_type: The type of inference that will be used if we are generating a TFLite model.
 This should be one of QUANTIZED_UINT8 or FLOAT values.
 This parameter is ignored if quantize is False.
 If not specified, this value defaults to FLOAT.

+* model_dir: (optional) You can specify a S3 bucket where tensorflow can send checkpoints and tfevents (logs for tensorboard) during training.
+In this way you can use tensorboard during training (see below) and not only at the end of training.
+In addition you can have checkpoints during training.
+This parameter is optional, if you omit it everything will be saved locally in the EC2 instance and copied back to S3 in a compressed archive.
+Example:

+    `s3://sagemaker-customname/result`

 ### Input data configuration
 Create two channels under this section to allow SageMaker to expose the necessary resources to our docker image (select File for input mode):